The theory of half derivators: 2-categorical preliminaries

 \begin{defn} A \emph{2-category} $\mathbf{C}$ consists of a class of objects, and for any two objects $J,K\in\mathbf{C}$, a category of morphisms $\mathbf{C}(J,K)$.
 Additionally, for any $I,J,K\in\mathbf C$, the composition map

 must be a functor.
-We will use different notation for the category of morphisms depending on the 2-category in question. \end{defn} One can think of a 2-category as a 1-category enriched in 1-categories, so that the morphism sets in $\mathbf{C}$ actually have the structure of a (small) category.
+For each $J\in\mathbf{C}$, there is an identity morphism $\id_J\in\mathbf{C}(J,J)$ which acts as expected with respect to composition.
+We will use different notation for the category of morphisms depending on the 2-category in question. \end{defn} One can think of a 2-category as a category enriched in 1-categories, so that the morphism sets in $\mathbf{C}$ actually have the structure of a (small) category.
 We have three collections in a 2-category: objects, morphisms, and morphisms-between-morphisms, which we will call \emph{2-morphisms}.
 The canonical example of a 2-category is the 2-category of 1-categories.

 \begin{ex} Define the 2-category $\Cat$ as follows.
 The objects are small categories; the morphisms are functors; and the 2-morphisms are natural transformations.
 By way of general notation, we will denote small categories by $J,K$, or other capital Roman letters.
 Functors between small categories will be $u,v\colon J\to K$, or other lowercase Roman letters.
 Natural transformations will be denoted $\alpha\colon u\Rightarrow v$ or other lowercase Greek letters.
 We will try to reserve $a,b,c,x,y$ for objects of a particular category $K\in\Cat$ and $f\colon x\to y$ for maps in $K$, which we will continue to call `maps' rather than `morphisms'.